EventsAtForce/.github/profile/README.md

 <div align="center">
 <h1 align="center">We are FORCE: Forum of REVA for Communication and Electronics</h1>
-<h4 align="center">FORCE (Forum Of REVA for Communication And Electronics) is a student forum under School of Electronics and Communication, REVA University</h4>
+<h4 align="center">FORCE is a student forum under School of Electronics and Communication, REVA University</h4>
 </div>
 <br>